Literally a Front Row Seat to the Oregon Coast: Depoe Bay's Rocky Creek

 A huge favorite in this park is the bench situated near one of the tips of the headland.
 Astounding views can be had here, especially if the sun is shining bright, which turns the ocean into a deep blue.

-Just beyond the restroom areas – which sit about 60 feet away from the parking lot – is a somewhat untouched and slightly secretive area to Rocky Creek Wayside that stretches to the north and allows access to more tide pool areas and fascinating views of Whale Cove (where some historians believe Sir Frances Drake hung out in the summer of 1579 – and not in California as is generally accepted).
+Just beyond the restroom areas – which sit about 60 feet away from the parking lot – is a somewhat untouched and slightly secretive area to Rocky Creek Scenic Viewpoint that stretches to the north and allows access to more tide pool areas and fascinating views of Whale Cove (where some historians believe Sir Frances Drake hung out in the summer of 1579 – and not in California as is generally accepted).

 You'll find loads of engaging sights here, including rocky shelves filled with all manner of sea life as well as the destructive, deadly power of the ocean – so don't tread to far from the vegetation line viewpoints.
 You'll just be asking for a visit by the Grim Reaper.